joseph-x-li/pystreaming/README.md

 [Documentation](https://pystreaming.readthedocs.io/)

-Easy streaming of video and audio using fast jpg compression.
+Easy streaming of video and audio using fast jpg compression provided by libjpegturbo.

-Designed for ease of installation: no ffmpeg, no gstreamer.
+Designed for ease of installation.
+No ffmpeg, no gstreamer.